 For this camera, Flir states that its thermal accuracy is +/-3 degrees.
 This is not exactly a strong point because for this price you can easily get infrared cameras with a 2 degree accuracy.

 The viewing angle was widened to 54 x 42 which means you will be able to capture much more in your thermal image.

 This infrared thermal camera also brings another new innovative feature for this field, cloud connectivity.
 It has its own internal memory storage which can store up to 5,000 images.
 But in addition to that you can also sync it with Flir Ignite cloud connectivity which is Flir’s cloud platform to directly upload images right after you’ve taken them.

 The Ignite cloud solution is probably the first thermal cloud platform ever built.
-The images together with their entire radiometric data are uploaded(temperature reading for all the 19,200 pixels in the image) The battery capacity was doubled to 4 hours which is something that the users are going to be happy about because the older models only had a 2-hour battery life.
+The images together with their entire radiometric data are uploaded(temperature reading for all the 19,200 pixels in the image) The lithium-ion battery capacity was doubled to 4 hours which is something that the users are going to be happy about because the older models only had a 2-hour battery life.
 The power supply / charger comes with multiple adapters for different countries.

 The Flir C5 pocket thermal camera also has an IP54 rating which means it is waterproof and also dustproof.
 This is something you didn’t get on the older versions.
 It can also withstand a 2m drop.

 The LCD screen size is bigger, it is now a 3.5″ color touchscreen, the resolution is great and it just feels faster and more responsive.
 Having an integrated touchscreen makes the menu really easy to use and intuitive.